fcn06/swarm/README.md

         *   Dynamically generate a new plan ("dynamic workflow") by evaluating the capabilities of available **Domain Agents**.
     *   Once a plan is established, it is passed to the **Executor Agent**.

-2.  **Execution & Evaluation (Executor Agent - The Conductor, Part 2):**
+2.  **Execution & Evaluation (Executor Agent - The Doer; Planner Agent - The Conductor, Part 2):**
     *   The **Executor Agent** receives the plan from the Planner Agent and meticulously executes each step.
 This involves coordinating with **Domain Agents** and utilizing various tools through the **MCP Runtime**.
-    *   An integrated **LLM-as-a-Judge** system continuously evaluates the outcome of the execution.
+The Executor Agent reports the outcome of the execution back to the Planner Agent.
-    *   If the evaluation score is unsatisfactory, the Executor Agent can leverage recommendations from the **Evaluation Service** (part of the LLM-as-a-Judge system) to initiate a refined planning phase, potentially regenerating and re-executing an improved workflow via the Planner Agent.
-This creates a powerful feedback loop for continuous improvement.
+    *   For **dynamic plans**, the **Planner Agent** then takes this outcome and, using an integrated **LLM-as-a-Judge** system via the **Evaluation Service**, critically assesses the execution's success.
+If the evaluation score is unsatisfactory, the Planner Agent can leverage this feedback to refine the plan, potentially regenerating and re-executing an improved workflow.
+This creates a powerful feedback loop for continuous improvement in dynamic scenarios.

 3.  **Specialized Task Handling (Domain Agents - The Specialists):**
     *   **Domain Agents** are the core "workers," each specializing in a particular domain (e.g., customer care, weather forecasting, data analysis).